hiraldesai/dotnet-core-azure-table-storage-config/README.md

                     var builtConfig = config.Build();
                     var tableStorageBuilder = new ConfigurationBuilder();
                     // CreateDefaultBuilder adds appsettings.json based config
-                    // This assumes you have defined a key `TableStorageConnectionStringKey` with the value of your
+                    // This assumes you have defined a key "TableStorageConnectionStringKey" with the value of your
                     // Azure Table Storage connection string
                     var storageConnectionString = builtConfig["TableStorageConnectionStringKey"];
                     tableStorageBuilder.AddAzureTableStorage(storageConnectionString, "MyAppConfig", "MyAppConfigPartitionKey");